Mandirigma: Production

 The film is centered around the Philippine Marine Corps.
-De la Cruz, a journalist himself, has covered the operations of the marines since the early 1990s and promised that the fighting depicted in the film will be "as close as possible to an actual battle".
+Dela Cruz, a journalist herself, has covered the operations of the marines since the early 1990s and promised that the fighting depicted in the film will be "as close as possible to an actual battle".
 She is aided by a group of marines, most who are members of the Reconnaissance Force, as technical advisors.

 The film is said to be inspired from the Mamasapano clash which involved the police's Special Action Force.
 This claim was denied by de la Cruz who pointed out that the script was finished prior to the incident.
 She added that the main antagonist of the film was Malaysian militant Zulkifli Abdhir, who is known for his alias Marwan and was involved in the certain operation.

 Release

 Mandirigma was premiered on December 17, 2015, as one of the New Wave entries of the 2015 Metro Manila Film Festival.